PeterJackNaylor/knockoff-MMD-HSIC/README.md

 # knockoff-MMD-HSIC
 Implementation of knockoff with MMD and HSIC.
-Paper submitted: *Kernel knockoff for post selection screening* by Benjamin Poignard, Peter Naylor, Hector Climente-Gonzales and Makoto Yamada.
+Paper submitted: *Feature screening with kernel knockoffs* by Benjamin Poignard, Peter Naylor, Hector Climente-Gonzales and Makoto Yamada.
+Accepted in AISTATS 2022.
 If you use our code, please cite the above paper.

 ## Reproducible results